“You can best believe that he’s a macho man”

 Pre-heat oven to 350°F

-On a large tray or in a baking dish, spread chips out in a single layer covering the bottom of the tray or dish.
+Spread chips out in a single layer covering the bottom of your chosen nacho vehicle.
 Drizzle half of the nacho sauce over the chips.
-Put half of the chili and cheddar over the chips.
+Add half of the chili.
 Add another layer of chips.
 Drizzle the rest of the nacho sauce.
 Top with the remainder of the chili.
 Sprinkle the tomato, red onion, and jalapenos evenly over the nachos.
 Top with the cheddar cheese.
 Place in the oven to bake for 12-15 minutes.

 When the cheese has melted and is bubbly, remove it from the oven.
-Top with more pickled jalapeno, the pico de gallo, scallions, radish, and lime sour cream.
+Let the nachos cool for 5 minutes then top with generous scoops of sour cream and guacamole.